adamtow/geocuts/docs/English.md

 ![GeoCuts Customize Shortcut](https://adamtow.github.io/geocuts/images/geocuts-Customize-shortcut.png)

 >It may take a few seconds for the Customize Shortcuts screen to disappear when you hit Done.
-GeoCuts is a very large shortcut (nearly 4,000 actions), and the Shortcuts app seems to take a while updating the Siri Language and Voice actions.
+GeoCuts is a very large shortcut (over 4,300 actions), and the Shortcuts app seems to take a while updating the Siri Language and Voice actions.

 ### GeoCuts Setup
 Next, GeoCuts will ask you a series of setup questions.
 You can change all of these settings later in GeoCuts Settings.